Darrel-Koh/darrel-koh.github.io/README.md

 git fetch (To fetch Teammates changes before starting)

+git pull (To confirm pull in Teammates changes)

 git checkout -b <new-branch-name> (Creates a new branch for a new feature)

 git push origin <new-branch-name> (Push new branch from local machine to main)